 As you stroll along the labyrinth of small roads, enjoy the fusion of different cultures as well and the vibrant ambiance it exudes.

-Be sure to try out the food along these streets, you would fall in love with the Chinese cuisine!
+Be sure to try out the food along these streets and the hawker centers, you will fall in love with the Chinese cuisine!

 - To fully understand the history of Singapore, you can try this Singapore walking tour itinerary with Viator Tours.